fairdataihub/fairdataihub.org/blog/posters-science-announcement.md

 ## 🗑️ Vanishing Knowledge

 Despite their value, most posters quietly vanish into trash cans or hard drives after the conference ends (Table 1).
 They’re rarely preserved, indexed, or cited.
 Some researchers share their posters on platforms like Zenodo, Figshare, and F1000Research.
 But after conducting an in-depth investigation (work in progress - results will be presented in an upcoming paper), we found fewer than 100k posters online.
 That’s a tiny fraction compared to the tens of millions likely presented over the past decade.
+Even when shared, essential metadata like conference name or keywords are missing, making posters difficult to find and reuse by the intended audience.

 **Table 1**.
 Key metrics about posters